 - The testing also helps in preventive maintenance to avoid any future damages.

-- This also helps to check if the current batteries are in good working condition.
+- It also helps to check if the current batteries are in good working condition.
 With this, you can replace the system in case of any suspected application problem.

 However, make sure that you perform this testing after a week of commissioning of UPS.
-Otherwise, it will not give true results.
+Otherwise, it will not give accurate results.